unicef/publicgoods-toolkit/community.md

 in your particular context, the more you will be able to look for patterns and practices in successful open source projects that operate in similar contexts.

+[TODO: Draft recommendation, something like: With simple ecosystem map as background, consider what project archetype might roughly fit, although keep in mind that this exercise isn’t an exact science and that’s fine.
+This understanding helps sets the right expectations and predictions around a project, including how to think about a project’s health.
+It can also help ensure you’re putting the right resources to the right problem, particularly in cases where you’re creating your own open source project.

+For example, in evaluating an existing open source project, you wouldn’t expect a ‘rocket ship’ project to invest in providing supporting to contributors, while in creating and fostering your own multi-vendor infrastructure project, you’d want to select a code repository tool that’s most familiar to all participants.

 A complete discussion of each archetype is available in Mozilla's report.
 Below are just their names and brief descriptions, from which